-As a we’re naturally one of the more vocal advocates of this versatile plant material in the USA.
-Not only is it fast growing, sustainable and eco-friendly, bamboo can be processed in different ways to be used for a huge variety of products around the world.
+As we’re naturally one of the more vocal advocates of this versatile plant material in the USA.
+Not only is it fast-growing, sustainable, and eco-friendly, bamboo can be processed in different ways to be used for a huge variety of products around the world.

-Our flooring is a hard-wearing, low cost and easy to maintain solution for many households in the USA but bamboo is also found in everything from roads and bridges to entire home constructions, even clothing, beverages, the automotive industry, and toys and gadget accessories to name but a few.
+Our flooring is a hard-wearing, low cost, and easy to maintain solution for many USA households.
+Still, bamboo is also found in everything from roads and bridges to entire home constructions, even clothing, beverages, the automotive industry, and toys and gadget accessories, to name but a few.

 Here are just some areas where bamboo is being used today:

 Bamboo Roads and Bridges

-If you want any evidence of how strong bamboo is then it’s use in roads and bridges should be proof enough.
-China is one place where they are experimenting with this kind of construction and it could provide a viable alternative to the steel and concrete that have been used in the past in many other parts of the world.
+If you want any evidence of how strong bamboo is, then its use in roads and bridges should prove enough.
+China is one place where they are experimenting with this kind of construction, and it could provide a viable alternative to the steel and concrete that have been used in the past in many other parts of the world.

 According to the New Scientist:

 “Pound-for-pound, bamboo is stronger than steel when stretched and more robust than concrete when compressed.
 Also, stalks several meters tall mature in just a few years, rather than a few decades as with trees, so more can be harvested from the same amount of land.”

-One bridge built in the Hunan province of China was 10 meters long and able to take the weight of a 16 tonne truck.
+One bridge built in the Hunan province of China was 10 meters long and able to take a 16-tonne truck weight.

 Housing and Furniture from Bamboo

-You might be surprised to find that over a billion homes across the world are actually made almost entirely from bamboo.
-It makes sense because this hard wearing material is easy to grow and just a small area of farmland can be used to provide materials for thousands of homes particularly in the Asia-Pacific region.
+You might be surprised to find that over a billion homes worldwide are actually made almost entirely from bamboo.
+It makes sense because this hard-wearing material is easy to grow.
+Just a small farmland area can provide materials for thousands of homes, particularly in the Asia-Pacific region.